MuadDev/LaserCutting/christmas_ornaments/christmas_balls/README.md

 	- [Reddit](https://www.reddit.com/r/Inkscape/comments/g8ory7/rounded_voronoi_cells/)

 ## Snowflakes
-Christmass ball with a snowflake like patter cut out
+Christmas ball with a snowflake like patter cut out

 The snowflake cut out can be used as an ornament itself too.